Gixx/mdl-components-ext/src/file/README.md

 </div>
 ```

 &nbsp;5.
 Additionally you can add a special `data-placeholder-multiple` attribute for the container `div` to give a custom text when multiple files were selected.
-Very useful for translations on non-English applications.
+Very useful for translations in non-English applications.
 ```html
 <div data-placeholder-multiple="files had been added to the list">
   <input type="file" name="avatar" id="avatar" multiple="multiple">